IlIllII/collecobrary/README.md

 4. Share the project with friends if you think its cool.

 Feel free to say hello and ask if you have any questions or comments.
-All feedback is welcome and encouraged.
+All feedback is welcome and appreciated.

 ***